MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 Get-AzureRMSubscription

 Select-AzureRMSubscription -SubscriptionID [yoursubscriptionID]
 ```

 ## The Runbook

+The runbook takes one parameter, which is an object with the name WebhookData.
+This object has the following properties from the POST request:
+1.WebhookName = $WebhookData.WebhookName
+2.RequestHeader = $WebhookData.RequestHeader
+3.RequestBody = $ $WebhookData.RequestBody

+From the [Microsoft docs on Automation]

+The if block on line 12 is needed for testing if you were to use the Azure portal's test pane (shown later).
+A real webhook recieved will contain data in the $Webhook.RequestBody, however this isn't the case from the test pane so this logic is required for testing from there.

+The data is converted from JSON to a PowerShell object and the properties in the RequestBody property is saved to another variable for output.

+The service name and host name are outputted from the script.

 <script src="https://gist.github.com/MatthewJDavis/4598eef65dfb370fb0e1d2306fe03d4d.js"></script>

 ## Creating the resources

 For the purposes of this post, I'm going to create a brand new Resource Group and Automation Account.
+I've broken the script up too so I can include screenshots but this should all be ran in the same PowerShell session where the variables are declared and the authentication is done with Azure.

 ```PowerShell
 # Creates resource group, automation account, imports a local PowerShell runbook and creates a webhook